thewebsitedev/nextjs-blog/README.md

 yarn
 ```

+#### Setup Repository

+You will need to setup a repository on GitHub and push the code to the repository.
+You can follow the [guide on Github](https://help.github.com/en/github/getting-started-with-github/create-a-repo).

+#### Setup Vercel

+You will need to setup a vercel account and connect it to your GitHub account.
+You can follow the [guide on Vercel](https://vercel.com/docs/git-integrations).
+If you don't already have an account then you can create one [here](https://vercel.com/signup).
+Once done, select the free hobby plan.

+Next, import your repository to Vercel.
+You can follow the [guide on Vercel](https://vercel.com/docs/git-integrations/vercel-for-github).
+Once done, you can deploy the project by clicking on the deploy button.
+You can follow the [guide on Vercel](https://vercel.com/docs/platform/deployments).

+Once the project is deployed, you will need to create a Postgres databased on Vercel.
+On the project page, select the storage tab.
+Select Connect Store, and then select Postgres under connect new and then click continue.
+Name your database and click create.
+Once connected, got to .env.local tab, click show secret and copy snippet.

 #### Configuring Environment Variables
 The project requires certain environment variables to be set for features like database access and authentication to work correctly.
 You'll need to create a .env.local file in the root of the project directory.
 Here's a template of what should be included: